opensearch-project/documentation-website/_dashboards/quickstart.md

 4. In the DQL search bar, input `FlightDelay:true AND DestCountry: US AND FlightDelayMin >= 60` and then select **Update**.
 You should see results for US-bound flights delayed by 60 minutes or more.
 5. Filter data by choosing **Add filter** from under the DQL search bar and then selecting an **Available field**.
 For example, select `FlightDelayType`, **is**, and **Weather Delay** from the **Field**, **Operator**, and **Value** dropdown lists on the **Edit Filter** pop-up window.

-The following image shows the view you see once you've completed the preceding steps:
+The following image shows the view you see once you have completed the preceding steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/discover-view.png" alt="Discover tutorial screen view" width="700">